sdaabimanyu/memorygame/README.md

 Core Variables:

-Variable             Type            Description
+Variable ----------> Type ---------> Description

-cards                NodeList        All elements with the class .flip_card.
+cards -------------> NodeList -----> All elements with the class .flip_card.

-hasFlippedCard       Boolean         Tracks if the first card of a pair has been flipped
-                                     (true) or if no cards are flipped (false).
+hasFlippedCard       Boolean ------> Tracks if the first card of a pair has been flipped (true) or if no cards are flipped (false).

 "firstCard,
-secondCard"          Element         Stores the two card elements currently flipped for comparison.
+secondCard"------>  Element -------> Stores the two card elements currently flipped for comparison.

-lockBoard            Boolean         Prevents players from flipping a third card while the first
-                                     two are being checked or unflips are in progress.
+lockBoard -------> Boolean ------> Prevents players from flipping a third card while the first two are being checked or unflips are in progress.

 Key Functions:

-Function                    Description                        Implementation Details
+Function -----------------> Description ---------------------> Implementation Details

-shuffle()                   Randomizes the order of the        Assigns a random order CSS property (1-12)
-                            cards.                             to each card within the flex/grid container.
+shuffle() ----> Randomizes the order of the cards. -----> Assigns a random order CSS property (1-12) to each card within the flex/grid container.
 This is run immediately when the page loads (IIFE) and upon restart.

-flipCard()                  Toggles the .flip class on a       This is the primary event handler.
-It assigns
-                            card.                              the card to firstCard or secondCard, and then calls checkForMatch() if secondCard is defined.
+flipCard() -----> Toggles the .flip class on a card. ------> This is the primary event handler.
+It assigns the card to firstCard or secondCard, and then calls checkForMatch() if secondCard is defined.

-checkForMatch()             Compares the two flipped cards.
-Checks if firstCard.dataset.framework === secondCard.
-                                                               dataset.framework.
-Calls disableCards() on a match,
-                                                               or unflipCards() on a mismatch.
+checkForMatch() ------> Compares the two flipped cards. -----> Checks if firstCard.dataset.framework === secondCard. dataset.framework.
+Calls disableCards() on a match, or unflipCards() on a mismatch.

-disableCards()              Handles a successful match.
-Removes the click event listeners from the two matched
-                                                               cards, making them permanently face-up.
+disableCards() ----> Handles a successful match. -----> Removes the click event listeners from the two matched cards, making them permanently face-up.
 Calls resetBoard().

-unflipCards()               Handles a mismatch.
-Sets lockBoard = true, waits 1000ms (1 second) for the player
-                                                               to see the mismatched cards, removes the .flip class, sets lockBoard = false, and then calls resetBoard().
+unflipCards() -----> Handles a mismatch. -----> Sets lockBoard = true, waits 1000ms (1 second) for the player to see the mismatched cards, removes the .flip class, sets lockBoard = false, and then calls resetBoard().

-resetBoard()                Resets variables for the next      Sets hasFlippedCard to false, firstCard and secondCard to null.
+resetBoard() -----> Resets variables for the next -----> Sets hasFlippedCard to false, firstCard and secondCard to null. turn.
-                            turn.

-restartBtn.
-addEventListener()          Restart logic.
-On click, it unflips all cards, resets the board state, re-enables
-                                                               click listeners on all cards (via enableCards()), and then calls shuffle() after a short delay (1500ms) to allow the unflip animation to complete.
+restartBtn.addEventListener() -----> Restart logic. ------> On click, it unflips all cards, resets the board state, re-enables click listeners on all cards (via enableCards()), and then calls shuffle() after a short delay (1500ms) to allow the unflip animation to complete.

 ------------------------------------------------------------------------------------------------------------------------------------